AudithSoftworks/Uniform/README.md

 Reporting Bugs
 --------------

 It sure would be handy if you could create a test page to help illustrate bugs.
-When you use the <a href="https://github.com/pixelmatrix/uniform/issues">GitHub Issue Tracker</a>, you could clone this <a href="https://gist.github.com/4328659">bug template gist</a> to help illustrate your point.
+When you use the <a href="https://github.com/pixelmatrix/uniform/issues">GitHub Issue Tracker</a>, you could clone this [bug template gist](https://gist.github.com/4328659) or use [this jsfiddle](http://jsfiddle.net/fidian/JNCFP/) to help illustrate your point.

 Even if you don't do that, all sorts of feedback is welcome, but narrowing down your problem or providing an example would immediately help narrow down the problem quickly.